Competing magnetic phases in Cr$_{3+\delta}$Te$_4$ are spatially segregated: Results and Analysis

 The temperature dependence of the ($-1.5$ 0 1.5) reflection of phase B is shown in Fig.~\ref{fg:AFM_T}.
 The extrapolation of the fitted line indicates $T_{\rm N} \approx 86$~K, which is compatible with the previous \gls*{NPD} studies \cite{bert64,andr70}.

 We measured the integrated intensities of 17 AFM reflections for phase B at $T=4$~K. To analyze the integrated intensities for these AFM peaks, we have used the model identified by Bertaut {\it et al.} \cite{bert64} and Andresen \cite{andr70} with the magnetic propagation wave vector of $[\frac12, 0, -\frac12]$, as illustrated in Fig.~\ref{fg:AFM_model}(a).
-However, as we will discuss in the next section, the proper minimal magnetic unit cell, shown in Fig.~\ref{fg:AFM_model}(b), has just half the volume.
+However, as discussed in Sec.~\ref{sec:ms}, the proper minimal magnetic unit cell, shown in Fig.~\ref{fg:AFM_model}(b), has just half the volume.
 Figure~\ref{fg:AFM_fit} shows a comparison of measured and fitted integrated intensities.
-Here we have assumed that the spins are oriented along the $b$ axis, which is consistent with the relevant magnetic space group; allowing canted spin components along {\bf a} or {\bf c} does not improve the fit.
+Here we have assumed that the spins are oriented along the $b$ axis, which is consistent with the relevant magnetic space group; allowing canted spin components along {\bf a} or {\bf c} does not improve the fit (and would not be allowed by the chosen Irrep).
 Note that our result for the spin direction is different from that of Andresen \cite{andr70}, who concluded that the spins are along ${\bf b}+{\bf c}$.
 From the fit and the normalization to the nuclear intensities, we find that the the moments on both the Cr$_{\rm h}$ and Cr$_{\rm i}$ sites are large, corresponding to 3.8(4)~$\mu_{\rm B}$ and 3.6(4)~$\mu_{\rm B}$, respectively.